digipres/publications/ipres/ipres-2016/papers/workshop-on-relational-database-preservation-standards-and-tools.md

   guidelines and use cases, that focuses on the operational concerns of database preservation and relevant real-world use cases.'
 creators:
-- Faria, Luis
+- Luis Faria
-- Aas, Kuldar
+- Kuldar Aas
-- Büchler, Marcel
+- Marcel Büchler
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:502816/download
 grand_parent: iPRES